junxit/us-congress-bills-109/metadata.md

 - 2006-05-25 — Introduced in House
 - 2006-05-25 — Introduced in House
 - 2006-05-25 — Referred to the House Committee on Government Reform.
+- 2006-05-26 — Sponsor introductory remarks on measure.
+(CR E980)
+- 2006-06-08 — Committee Consideration and Mark-up Session Held.
+- 2006-06-08 — Ordered to be Reported by Unanimous Consent.
+- 2006-06-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-06-19 — Considered as unfinished business. (consideration: CR H4198-4199)
+- 2006-06-19 — Considered under suspension of the rules. (consideration: CR H4193-4195)
+- 2006-06-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5504.
+- 2006-06-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-19 — Ms. Foxx moved to suspend the rules and pass the bill.
+- 2006-06-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 305 - 0 (Roll no. 290). (text: CR H4193-4194)
+- 2006-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 305 - 0 (Roll no. 290).(text: CR H4193-4194)